 On the left side of the main window, you can see the current font list.
 On the right side, you can see some options regarding display and export.
 On the bottom right you can see the button "Export" which can be used to start the export.

 - Font List: In this list, all fonts are displayed, which are currently installed on your computer on which are loaded from font files.
 Always those fonts are printed or exported which are currently in this list.
 So, if you only want to export a print a specific selection of fonts, you have to remove the other fonts from the list.
 You can do that with using the filter field rights to the list or with selecting some fonts from the list and pressing the DEL key.
 If you keep the CTRL key pressed, you can also select multiple font files at once in order to delete them.
-If you right click the list, it is also possible to remove all selected or not selected funds from the list.
+If you right click the list, it is also possible to remove all selected or not selected fonts from the list (keyboard shortcut Shift + DEL).
 So, with this it is possible to only show and export a custom selection of fonts.

 - Which Fonts should be shown > Installed System Fonts: With activating this option, in the font list, all fonts will be displayed, that are currently installed on your computer.
 Deactivate this option if you only want to show fonts from files.